theopenconversationkit/tock-vue-kit/README.md

 ## Visual customization

 Most of the css rules that shape the widget are defined by css variables.
+Each of these variables has a default value, which you are free to redefine according to your needs.
+Use your DevTools to identify the variables to override or take a look at the [Tock Vue Kit Editor](https://github.com/theopenconversationkit/tock-vue-kit-editor) via its [demo page](https://doc.tock.ai/tock-vue-kit/).
 The css variables are prefixed with the string “--tvk” so as not to unintentionally impact the page hosting the widget.
 You can redefine the desired css variables in a number of ways:

+### Visual customization in source

-- In the source of the page hosting the widget, anywhere after inclusion of the css file.
+Redefine desired css variables in the source of the page hosting the widget, anywhere after inclusion of the css file.

 Example :

 ```Html
 <!DOCTYPE html>